pjfontillas/dutchman/README.md

-The number of shrimp in the stock room is kept in a SQLite database (`/vagrant/the_frying_dutchman/db/development.sqlite3`), in the `shrimp_deliveries` table.
-This database also keeps track of one delivery person, named `Pat`, in the `delivery_people` table.
+The number of shrimp in the stock room is kept in a SQLite database (`/vagrant/the_frying_dutchman/db/development.sqlite3`), in the `stockroom_items` table.
+This database also keeps track of the delivery person, named `Pat`, in the `employees` table.

-The buffet is represented by the `buffet` queue in the RabbitMQ instance running in the Vagrant VM.
+Orders to have food delivered to the Frying Dutchman and the buffet itself are represented by the `orders` and `buffet` queue respectively in the RabbitMQ instance running in the Vagrant VM.
 A web monitoring interface for this instance is accessible on your local machine at `http://localhost:15673`.
 You can log in with login: guest and password: guest.

 ### Homer